gayashan4lk/hardhat-boilerplate/README.md

 need to have [Metamask](https://metamask.io) installed and listening to `localhost 8545`.

+Import One or two Hardhat accounts in to metamask when running the frontend.

 ## User Guide

 You can find detailed instructions on using this repository and many tips in [its documentation](https://hardhat.org/tutorial).